XadillaX/true-html-escape/README.md

 You're welcome to improve this module.

-Please contact me or just push request.
+Please contact me or just make pull request.

 Thanks.